 This is the big one, the most important form that you’ll file to start your Colorado LLC.
 Your business isn’t official or recognized by the state until you’ve successfully filed the Articles of Organization.
 You must submit this filing online, and it’ll cost a one-time fee of $50.
 As long as your Articles of Organization isn’t rejected, you won’t have to pay this fee again during the life of your business.

 Licensure isn’t necessary for all businesses, but in Colorado, it’s required for most.
-However, the type and cost of the licenses your LLC needs are wholly dependants on two factors: type of business and location.
+However, the type and cost of the licenses your LLC needs are wholly dependent on two factors: type of business and location.
 Colorado issues some statewide licenses, and the rest are dictated by the city where your business resides.
-Visit the Colorado Department of Regulatory Agencies to see which ones you.
+Visit the Colorado Department of Regulatory Agencies to see which ones you require for your LLC.

 Registered Agent Service